 Further information that is shown on the Companies House Confirmation Statement

-- Shown on the form is a statement of capital which will include the total number of shares in the company.
-In addition, it will also have the aggregate nominal value of the shares and, if relevant, the total aggregate amount unpaid in respect of company shares.
+- Shown on the form is a statement of capital which’ll include the total number of shares in the company.
+In addition, it’ll also have the aggregate nominal value of the shares and, if relevant, the total aggregate amount unpaid in respect of company shares.

 - You should also confirm the total number of shares and their respective rights for each type of share.
-You will also show their aggregate nominal value.
+You’ll also show their aggregate nominal value.

 - The form also shows People with Significant Control (PSC) details.
 A PSC is someone who owns more than 25% of the shares or voting rights in a company or exercises some other form of control.
 With regards to the PSC information, this shows the name, date of birth and nationality.
 It also shows the same two addresses as is shown for a director.
 Furthermore, it shows the date they first became a Person with Significant Control.

 Most UK limited companies now need to keep a PSC register at their registered office.
 A company owner can also keep this at the alternative SAIL address.
 In addition, the register must also be ready for inspection upon request.
 As mentioned, nearly all UK companies have to keep a PSC register and, an exemption from keeping a PSC register only applies to companies with voting shares that are trading on certain non-UK markets.
 These companies are subject to other rules regarding reporting ownership and who controls them.